 The public opinion on the breast augmentation surgery is split into contradicting sides of normalization and stigma of the surgical procedure.
 Without further ado, the following article, we will discuss the breast augmentation surgery from various aspects, from history to benefits and risks, process and finally, and the varying costs of the surgery.

-Breast augmentation is a cosmetic surgical procedure that focuses on enhancing the size of the breast to make them appear fuller or proportional by implanting saline or silicone under the fat or muscle tissue .
+Breast augmentation is a cosmetic surgical procedure that focuses on enhancing the size of the breast to make them appear fuller by implanting saline or silicone under the fat or muscle tissue .

 Breast augmentation procedure